Myrna Loy: 1950–1982: Later career and political activities

 She divorced her fourth husband Sargeant in 1960.
 In 1967, she was cast in the television series The Virginian, appearing in an episode titled "Lady of the House".
-Also in 1967, she appeared on Family Affair in the episode "A Helping Hand" as a woman out of work and taking on hired-help and cook work, comically aided by Mr. French, though, the job did not work out, and she takes the failure out on John Williams, who was temporarily substituting for Sebastian Cabot.
+Also in 1967, she appeared on Family Affair in the episode "A Helping Hand" as a woman who takes a job as a housekeeper and cook.
+When the arrangement fails despite help from Mr French, she blames him for her misfortune.
+Mr French's role in the episode was performed by John Williams, who was temporarily substituting for Sebastian Cabot.
 In 1972, she appeared as the suspect's mother-in-law in an episode of the television series Columbo titled "Étude in Black".
-In 1974, she had a supporting part in Airport 1975 playing Mrs. Devaney, a heavy-drinking woman imbibing Jim Beam and Olympia Beer mixed together; a foil to the character played by Sid Caesar.
-In 1975, Loy was diagnosed with breast cancer and underwent two mastectomies to treat the disease.
+In 1974, she had a supporting part in Airport 1975 playing Mrs. Devaney, a heavy-drinking woman imbibing Jim Beam and Olympia Beer mixed together; a foil to the character was played by Sid Caesar.
+In 1975, Loy was diagnosed with breast cancer and underwent mastectomies to treat the disease.
 She kept her cancer diagnosis and subsequent treatment from the public until the publication of her autobiography in 1987.

 Loy appeared at Denver's Elitch Theatre in 1967 in Barefoot in the Park, and then returned in 1969 in Janus.

 In 1978, she appeared in the film The End as the mother of the main character played by Burt Reynolds.
-Her last motion picture performance was in 1980 in Sidney Lumet's Just Tell Me What You Want.
+Her last motion-picture performance was in 1980 in Sidney Lumet's Just Tell Me What You Want.
 She also returned to the stage, making her Broadway debut in a short-lived 1973 revival of Clare Boothe Luce's The Women.
 She toured in a 1978 production of Alan Ayckbourn's Relatively Speaking, directed by David Clayton.